pyca/cryptography/docs/installation.rst

 If you want to build cryptography yourself or are on an older OS X version cryptography requires the presence of a C compiler, development headers, and the proper libraries.
 On OS X much of this is provided by Apple's Xcode development tools.
-To install the Xcode command line tools (on 10.9+) open a terminal window and run:
+To install the Xcode command line tools (on OS X 10.9+) open a terminal window and run:

 .. code-block:: console